Conscription in Ukraine: Russian Invasion of Ukraine

 On 28 February 2022, President Zelenskyy offered release for prisoners with combat experience if they join the fight against Russia.
 In early 2024, Registered draft law No. 11079 was passed which allowed for convicts to be drafted into the Ukrainian Armed Forces.
 Some convicts said that they had only had 20 days of training before being sent to the frontline.

-Over the course of the war, several people with disabilities have been drafted.
+Over the course of the war, several men with disabilities have been drafted.

-In December 2023, according to a report from the New York Times, Ukrainian recruitment officers have confiscated the passports of Ukrainian citizens.
+In December 2023, according to a report from the New York Times, Ukrainian recruitment officers have confiscated the passports of Ukrainian men.

 In June 2024, the Ukrainian Ministry of Defense reported that the ratio of volunteer soldiers to conscripts was 1 to 3.

 As of late August 2024, Ukrainian commanders blamed recent Russian advances in Donetsk on newly mobilised Ukrainian soldiers.
 They blamed the conscripts for having poor training, retreating too easy, not shooting at the enemy or simply walking away from a battle.

 A commander with the 47th Mechanized Brigade said “Some people don’t want to shoot.
 They see the enemy in the firing position in trenches but don’t open fire.
 That is why our men are dying… When they don’t use the weapon, they are ineffective.”

 The Guardian reported that some Ukrainian conscripts only had 45 days of basic training before being sent off to the front.
 A soldier from the 42nd Mechanized Brigade who goes by the callsign "Chirva", told The Washington Post that many scouts in his unit had only been given 14 days of training before being sent into combat in Kharkiv Oblast.